Reducing Chances of Alzheimer’s Disease

-A Mediterranean diet, that contains whole grains, berries, nuts, fish, legumes, green leafy vegetables, and red wine may be a good start.
+A good start is a Mediterranean diet, that contains whole grains, berries, nuts, fish, legumes, green leafy vegetables, and red wine.
 Olive oil is part of the diet which should come as no surprise!

-Another great step is a pure food diet which has you eliminate processed food with whole natural foods.
+Another great step is a pure food diet which replaces processed food with whole natural foods.

 2. Get Physical

-Once you retire, you have more time than you did when you worked full-time.
-Aerobic exercise has been studied by scientists who’ve noticed when you are more active, portions of the brain develop.
-Those components are the regions that control memory and learning.
+Once you retire, you have far more personal time than when you worked full-time.
+Scientists who’ve studied Aerobic exercise discovered that when you are more active, portions of the brain develop.
+Those portions are the regions that control memory and learning.

 3. Enrollments Open For Courses

-You do not have to take courses at your nearby college or enroll in an online University you can also read but schools certainly make it easier!
+You do not have to take courses at your nearby college or enroll in an online University.
+Instead you can read and study for yourself but schools certainly make it easier!
 Most of all, you should treat your brain like a muscle.
-Keep challenging yourself to learn new things and using it and you’re going to strengthen.
+Keep challenging yourself to learn new things.
+Consequentially, the more you use it the stronger it will become.

 4. Train The Brain

-Scientists have theorized that by playing brain games we might help ward off these types of diseases.
-Now they are discovering evidence that not just any game will help.
+Scientists believe that by playing brain games we might help ward off these types of diseases.
+Now they are uncovering the benefits of specific kinds of games.

-A particular sort of game known as a brain trainer has been proven to be more capable of helping preserve cognitive function.
-These sort of brain games and training can help with the needed exercise of the brain.
+Games known as a brain trainers are capable of helping to preserve cognitive function.
+These sort of brain games and training help exercise the brain in the most effective ways.

 5. Reduce Stress

-When you are stressed out, your body pumps out a stress hormone known as ‘cortisol’.
+When you experience stress, your body pumps out a hormone known as cortisol.
 With time, the brain can be damaged by cortisol by shrinking and stopping the generation of new neurons in the hippocampus, the part of the brain that stores memories.